Plant Balancing

 • specific marginal costs for the calculation of specific operating costs

-Usual results of Facility balance
+Usual results of plant balancing

 We present the results of the process simulation using selected load cases.
 These include cost diagrams (cost and revenue shares, cost difference summer to winter operation in percent), steam mass flow diagrams and an overall picture as Sankey diagrams, in which the thickness of the bars or flows reflects the outputs.